THE STRATOS ENSEMBLE

 IMG_2395 - Version 2_edited

-When Dean started the Stratos Ensemble in 2004, it was a completely different lineup of players than it is today.
-At that time he called it the Strato Ensemble (taking out the 's' in Stratos).
-The old Strato lineup of players went far enough to perform on FM radio in 2004, and then the Fowler Museum at UCLA in 2005, and then they released their only full-length CD in 2007 called Drawn Straws.
-But that was the extent of the distance this old lineup would go, disbanding sometime in 2005, even before their first CD Drawn Straws was released.
-Eventually, between 2012 and 2013, Dean found time to carefully reform the ensemble with all-new players, presently resulting in a more dramatic and refined sound than that of the original years spent experimenting to find a solid stylistic identity.
+When Dean started the Stratos Ensemble in 2004, it was a completely different lineup of players than it is today, and had a slightly different name.
+At that time, he called it the Strato Ensemble (taking out the 's' in Stratos).
+The old Strato lineup went far enough to perform on FM radio and the Fowler Museum at UCLA in 2004, and they released a full-length CD in 2007 called Drawn Straws.
+That particular ensemble would go no further, disbanding sometime in 2005, even before Drawn Straws was released.
+Eventually, between 2012 and 2013, Dean found time to reform the ensemble with all-new players, and after a few more bouts with band member commitment issues, Dean decided to label the project as a circulating band.

 To purchase a copy of this original Strato Ensemble album, visit: